Yandex Cloud

 • Apache Kafka® topic named sensors.

-• Apache Kafka® user named mkf-user with the ACCESS_ROLE_PRODUCER and ACCESS_ROLE_CONSUMER access permissions to the sensors topic.
+• Apache Kafka® user named mkf-user with ACCESS_ROLE_PRODUCER and ACCESS_ROLE_CONSUMER access permissions for the sensors topic.

 • Yandex StoreDoc target cluster.